 - it is supported by up-to-date evidence, such as a current housing needs survey

-Even if these criteria are in place the planning application will be subject to approval from the planners in a number of other ways, including highways, services (water, electric, gas), ecology, archaeology and impact on open countryside.
+Even if these criteria are in place the planning application will be subject to approval from planners in a number of other ways, including highways, utilities, ecology, archaeology and impact on open countryside.

-Will the parish have to fund the scheme?
+Will the parish have to fund the survey or an affordable homes scheme?

-The parish will not be required to make a financial contribution to the scheme although some choose to donate land or sell it at a reduced rate.
+Most communities won’t need to pay for the survey, though they will be responsible for delivering the survey packs across the parish (which could be delivered alongside a parish newsletter or similar).
+The parish is not required to make a financial contribution to the scheme although some choose to donate land or sell it at a reduced rate.

-Why are housing needs surveys required when there is already a Borough / District Council housing waiting list?
+Why is a housing needs survey required when there is already a housing waiting list?

-The local authority housing waiting list generally only registers households who are looking for properties to rent and many people who live in rural areas believe that affordable housing will never be built in their area so do not apply to the local housing waiting list.
-Housing needs surveys consider all types of housing, from rent to self-build.
-A survey is also an opportunity to consult with the local community and may help in land coming forward.
+The local authority housing waiting list only registers households looking for properties to rent whereas a housing needs survey considers all tenures of housing, from rent through to self-build.
+Many people who live in rural areas believe that affordable housing will never be built in their area so do not bother applying to the local housing waiting list.
+A survey is also an opportunity to raise the issue of housing with the local community and may help in land coming forward.

 What is involved in undertaking a housing needs survey?

-The Rural Housing Enabler will undertake a survey of the whole parish to establish the unique needs of that particular rural community.
-A standard questionnaire is used in order to ensure the robust validity of the results and a Freepost envelope makes it easy to return the completed survey form direct to the Enabler.
-A questionnaire is delivered to every home in the parish and is also available for local people who have had to move away to find an affordable home but want to return.
-Returned forms are anonymised, the data analysed and a report produced, generally with a month of the returned deadline.
-Returned survey forms are shredded.
+The Rural Housing Enabler works with the local parish or town council to undertake a survey to establish the unique needs of that particular rural community.
+A standard questionnaire is used in order to ensure the robust validity of the results and is delivered to every home across the parish.
+A Freepost envelope makes it easy to return the completed survey form directly and confidentially to the Enabler, or the survey can be completed online.
+Survey returns are analysed and an anonymised report provided to the parish/town council.
+Returned survey forms are kept securely for a short period before being shredded.